A Guide to Managing Your Innovation Portfolio

 Below is a visual illustration of an EXPLORE portfolio indicating portfolio strategies to move ideas with high uncertainties to low uncertainties and with low expected returns to high expected returns (or to retire the ideas if such a development is not possible).

 Retiring ideas is a strategy that is paramount in this early stage of innovation.
-If you want to learn more about the recommended average stage-by-stage ratios (how many ideas are stopped vs. move on) within the EXPLORE portfolio, read our blog post “A guide to executing Innovation Strategy”.
+If you want to learn more about the recommended average stage-by-stage ratios (how many ideas are stopped vs. move on) within the EXPLORE portfolio, read this blog post.

 Exploit: From Launch to Optimization